shred/rejuvenator-bom/content/index.md

 <div class="toc"><ul>
   <li><a href="index.html">Introduction</a> &ndash; this page</li>
-  <li><a href="rejuvenator-bom.html">The Bill of Material</a> &ndash; what you are probably here for</li>
+  <li><a href="rejuvenator-bom.html">The Bill of Materials</a> &ndash; what you are probably here for</li>
   <li><a href="csv.html">CSV Export</a> &ndash; for Mouser Electronics</li>
   <li><a href="rejuvenator-bom.xlsx">Excel File Download</a> &ndash; for your spreadsheet application</li>
-  <li><a href="https://github.com/shred/rejuvenator-bom">GitHub Project Page</a> &ndash; feel free to contribute</li>
+  <li><a href="https://codeberg.org/shred/rejuvenator-bom">Codeberg Project Page</a> &ndash; feel free to contribute</li>
   <li><a href="other.html">Other Bill of Materials</a> &ndash; if you liked this one</li>
 </ul></div>

 # Introduction

-This is the Bill of Material for a replica Amiga 1000 Rejuvenator.
+This is the Bill of Materials for a replica Amiga 1000 Rejuvenator.
 It is optimized for [joethezombie's Amiga 1000 Rejuvenator Re-creation Project](https://github.com/joethezombie/Amiga-1000-Rejuvenator).

 ## Read Me First!

 If you want to build your own Rejuvenator, be aware that you are dealing with technology from the last century.

-While almost all of the standard components are still available, some components are rare by now.
-You will need *all* of the listed components (except of those marked optional).
+While almost all the standard components are still available, some components are rare by now.
+You will need *all* the listed components (except of those marked optional).
 We recommend that you try to get the components marked as <span class="rare">Rare</span> first, so you won't waste your money on standard components if you fail to get all the rare ones.

 Also, installing the Rejuvenator into your Amiga 1000 is a very difficult process.
 Once you've done it, you definitely won't want to try again.
-We recommend to read the installation manual first (link see below).
+We recommend reading the installation manual first (link see below).

 ## Rare Parts